 There is a current debate about the scientific name of the Megalodon Shark.
 Some argue for Carcharodon megalodon, relating it more closely to the modern Great White, siting similarities in in number of serrations, structure of the teeth, and the way the teeth develop spatially in the cartilage of the jaw.
 Others say the name should be Carcharcoles megalodon, meaning that its ancestors evolved from a separate lineage through the Otodus sharks, making comparisons between the serration size, root depth, and even internal pores left behind by nerves and blood vessels.

 The majority of our teeth have been found offshore of North Carolina by Weston Collections' own team of certified divers.
 All other teeth that we have acquired have been tested and found to be authentic using non-invasive testing techniques to maintain the integrity of the tooth and avoid damage.
+All Megalodon fossils purchased for $120 or more will be shipped with a free Notarized Certificate of Authenticity.
+Certificates of Authenticity can be purchased for our other Megalodon teeth here

 Fossilized teeth are graded on a 1-10 scale based on the average quality of four factors: Root, Bourlette, Enamel, and Serrations.
 All of our museum quality teeth are grade 8 and above.
 This means that the teeth considered museum quality may not all be perfect in every single way, but all are gorgeously preserved fossils that are truly the cream of the crop.

-Depending on the position of the tooth in the jaw, one Megalodon shark will have made several different shapes and sizes of teeth.
+Depending on the position of the tooth in the jaw, one Megalodon shark will have produced several different shapes and sizes of teeth.
 Teeth from the upper jaw will typically have the broader triangle shape , while teeth from the lower jaw will have a narrower 'dagger' shaped blade.
 The further back in the jaw the teeth go, the more they curve back towards the shark's throat and the shorter the blade gets.
 The teeth farthest back in the mouth, known as posterior teeth, can even be wider than they are long, and are the rarest positions to find since they were the least likely to fall out.

 Smallest to Largest